 - In a large skillet or Dutch over medium-high heat, add oil and allow to get hot (you can dip a wooden spoon into the oil and if it bubbles, you’re good to go!).
 While it’s heating up, remove the chicken from the bag and coat with the beaten egg then the flour.
 You can leave the chicken in the flour until it gets tacky to help the coating stick.

 - Fry the chicken pieces in batches until the internal temperature reaches 165°F then place on paper towel lined plate to drain excess oil.

-- Once the last batch is frying, increase the sauce to medium high and, in a small dish, whisk cornstarch and reserved juice together.
-Add to the saucepan and whisk until thickened.
+- Once the last batch is frying, increase the sauce to medium-high heat and, in a small dish, whisk cornstarch and reserved juice together.
+Add the slurry to the saucepan and whisk until thickened.

-- Place chicken in a large skillet over medium low heat (to heat up any of the chicken that cook too much) and pour the sauce over top.
+- Place the chicken in a large bowl and pour the sauce over top.
 Toss to coat and serve with a sprinkle of sesame seeds and chopped green onions.